← All articles

 Because it wasn't.
 You were celebrating.
 That matters.

 The coaching adjusts to your situation.
 Travel day with limited options?
-The feedback focuses on making the best available choices, not hitting perfect macros.
+The feedback focuses on making the best available choices.
 Holiday week?
 The weekly debrief contextualizes the data instead of sounding an alarm.
-The system adapts its guidance to your reality rather than demanding your reality conform to a spreadsheet.

 Here's a number worth remembering: 80% adherence over six months beats 100% adherence for three weeks.